will4skill/algo-review/README.md

 **Input:** Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

-**Limits:** You may assume that each input would have exactly one solution, and you may not use the same element twice.
+**Constraints:** You may assume that each input would have exactly one solution, and you may not use the same element twice.

 **Examples:**
 ```python3